factn/resilience-app/README.md

 * Set up your local .env folder

-Copy the file pinned to the side of #resilience-app channel to `.env`in the git root of this repo.
+Copy the file pinned to the side of #resilience-app channel to `.env.development`in the git root of this repo.

 * Start the local server